Laernos/Userverse/README.md

 This Python script scans a list of Instagram usernames to check if they are available.
-It's fast, multithreaded, and handles rate-limiting like a pro!

 ## Features

-**Concurrent Requests**: Speed up the process with multithreading.
+- Concurrent Requests
-**Rate-Limit Handling**: Automatically retries when limits are detected.
+- Rate Limit Handling
-**Random User-Agent**: Stay undetected with rotating user agents.
+- Random User Agent

 ## Installation
 <details>